The call to action is a core component of marketing, sales, and any persuasion-based effort.

 Travel Wisconsin splits their homepage calls to action two ways: “Our Family Vacation,” and “Trip Ideas for You.”
 Now, I don’t know their audience well, but I can imagine trip ideas is a more compelling offer, much more in line with the intent of the site visitor.

-But in any case, the combination of the two CTAs is a bit confusing, and “Our Family Vacation” is completely vague.
+In any case, the combination of the two CTAs is a bit confusing, and “Our Family Vacation” is completely vague.
 Everything above the fold is pretty vague, in fact.

 8. CXL Institute